shivanshdave/2020-432/post-class/README.md

 ## The Project 2 materials are all due at NOON on 2020-05-04

-[Visit this link](https://github.com/THOMASELOVE/2020-432/blob/master/post-class/project2.md) to confirm to see what Dr. Love has received for you.
+[Visit this link](https://github.com/THOMASELOVE/2020-432/blob/master/post-class/project2.md) to confirm what Dr. Love has received for you on Project 2.

 See the [Project 2 instructions](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project2).